 Our net sales are derived from the sale of products and services and are adjusted for estimated returns and allowances, which historically have been insignificant.
-We recognize revenue when the obligations under the terms of a contract with our customers are satisfied; generally, this occurs with the transfer of control of our systems, non-system products or the completion of services.
+We recognize revenue when the obligations under the terms of a contract with our customers are satisfied; generally, this occurs with the transfer of control of our systems and non-system products or the completion of services.
 In circumstances where control is not transferred until destination or acceptance, we defer revenue recognition until such events occur.

 Revenue for established products that have previously satisfied a customer's acceptance requirements is generally recognized upon shipment.
-In cases where a prior history of customer acceptance cannot be demonstrated or from sales where customer payment dates are not determinable and in the case of new products, revenue and cost of sales are deferred until customer acceptance has been received.
+In cases where a prior history of customer acceptance cannot be demonstrated and in the case of new products, revenue and cost of sales are deferred until customer acceptance has been received.
 Our post-shipment obligations typically include standard warranties.
 Service revenue is recognized over time as we transfer control to our customer for the related contract or upon completion of the services if they are short-term in nature.
 Spares, contactor and kit revenue is generally recognized upon shipment.